This Privacy Notice explains how the University of Cumbria (“we”, “our”, “us”) will handle personal data as an employer.

 - Manage business continuity and where necessary deal with emergency situations

-- Give you access to benefits to staff, including occupational health assessments
+- Give you access to benefits, including occupational health assessments

 - Conduct research, surveys, statistical analysis or for audit purposes

-- To manage your health, safety and wellbeing at work
+- Manage your health, safety and wellbeing at work

 - Provide you with services such as IT, library and sports facilities